Go Back Up

 2. Offer of new health benefit

-The second category of qualifying life events is being offered a new health benefit.
+The second category of qualifying life events is if your employer offers you a new health benefit.
 If you've become newly eligible for a health reimbursement arrangement (HRA), such as a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA) outside of open enrollment, you'll have access to a 60-day special enrollment period.

 3. Changes in household